Icinga/icingaweb2-module-director/doc/82-Changelog.md

 ### Import and Sync
 * FEATURE: introduce 'disable' as your purge action on Sync (#2285)
+* FEATURE: there is now a simple "group by" Property Modifier (#2317)

 ### Configuration Baskets
 * FEATURE: it's now possible to purge objects of specific types (#2201)